31 Building Machine Learning Models

 knn_pca <- train(x, y, method = "knn", preProcess = c("nzv", "pca"),

-One limitation of this approach is that caret does not automatically optimize the number of PCs.
+One limitation of this approach using caret is that we do not automatically optimize the number of PCs.
 To tune this quantity directly, just like we tune parameters such as \(k\), we would need to define our own model interface.
-The caret manual4 describes how to build custom models that allow full optimization of the PCA dimension.
+The caret manual3 describes how to build custom models that allow full optimization of the PCA dimension.

 31.4 Parallelization

-A simple way to approximate the total computation time is to measure how long a single model fit takes using the system.time function, and then multiply by the total number of fits.
-For example, with kNN we can run:
+A simple way to approximate runtime is to time a single fit and multiply by the total number of fits.
+For example, with kNN:

 system.time(predict(knn3(x[, -nzv], y), newdata = x_test[, -nzv]))